F3TTT/vagrant/README.md

 ======

 1. Capture foreman password and send it to a file or determine how to reset it.
--  Set puppet agent to run in debug mode
 -  Improve README to flesh out the github section
--  Determine way to use virtualbox while VPNed in.
-Can't get browser to connect to foreman.
 -  Make puppet client join to puppet server and control puppet client with basic commands.
- - having issues with puppet agent not checking in every 30 min due to cert issues.  dropping runinterval to 2m in /etc/puppet/puppet.conf to troubleshoot.
-This didn't work.  moving to 4m interval and want to set agent to debug mode(see what is really happening)
 -  Gather use cases for puppet inside Epiq
 -  Execute use cases
 -  Incrementally improve framework to fix all use cases